Bandai Namco Holdings: Corporate structure

-Bandai Namco Holdings is headquartered in the Sumitomo Fudosan Mita Building in Minato, Tokyo, Japan.
-Its North American branch, Bandai Namco Holdings USA, has offices in Anaheim and El Segundo (both in Southern California).
-The company's European and Asian divisions, Bandai Namco Holdings UK and Bandai Namco Holdings Asia, are respectively headquartered in Richmond, London and Central, Hong Kong.
+The company's headquarters are in the Sumitomo Fudosan Mita Building in Minato, Tokyo.
+Its North American branch, Bandai Namco Holdings USA, was officially formed on January 6, 2008, and handles the US operations of the company from their headquarters in Irvine, California.
+The company's European and Asian divisions, Bandai Namco Holdings UK and Bandai Namco Holdings Asia, are headquartered in Richmond, London and Central, Hong Kong respectively.
+In September 2017, Bandai Namco Holdings established China divisions headquartered in Shanghai.

-Bandai Namco Holdings is headed by president Mitsuaki Taguchi and chairman Shukuo Ishikawa, both of whom took their respective positions in 2018.
+Bandai Namco Holdings is headed by president Yuji Asako and chairman Masaru Kawaguchi, both of whom took their respective positions in 2025.
 The company's corporate structure is grounded in the relationships between its employees and subsidiaries; Bandai Namco believes that the health and motivation of its employees is necessary to sustain operations, as it allows for additional creative freedom in its array of products.
 As of 2019, Bandai Namco is the world's largest toy company by revenue, having accumulated over $6.5 billion.
 It is among the largest and most profitable companies in Japan with over ¥189.8 billion as of 2020.

 In February 2021, Bandai Namco Holdings announced the merger of its business units.
-As part of the changes to be done in April 2021, it will reduce its operating units from five to three.
-Toys & Hobby and Network Entertainment Unit (video games) merged to form Entertainment Unit, Visual and Music Production Unit (production and distribution of anime and music) and IP Creation Unit (Production of anime) merged to form IP Production Unit and Real Entertainment Unit was renamed Amusement Unit (theme parks).
+As part of the changes to be done in April 2021, it would reduce its operating units from five to three.
+Toys & Hobby and Network Entertainment Unit (video games) merged to form Entertainment Unit, Visual and Music Production Unit (production and distribution of anime and music) and IP Creation Unit (anime production) merged to form IP Production Unit, and Real Entertainment Unit was renamed Amusement Unit (theme parks).